Tanay Rizal Day Tour: Itinerary and Tips

 Tanay Rizal is one of the best day trip destinations from the metro.
 It’s only 2 hours away and so it’s very accessible, and it offers a lot of nature attractions and activities.
 Here’s our experience including an updated Tanay Rizal day tour itinerary.

 This Tanay Rizal day tour only costed us P650 each, excluding lunch.

-The local guide, Kuya Adam, gave us an entertaining and educational background of this nature preserve.
-Apparently this is where the Filipinos and Americans agreed to join arms to end the Spanish rule (a sham, but this is not the place or time for an in-depth historical discussion).
+Our local guide Kuya Adam gave us an entertaining and educational tour of this nature preserve.
+Apparently, this is where the Filipinos and Americans agreed to join arms to end the Spanish rule.
+Historically, this gesture was a sham, but this is not the place for an in-depth discussion.

 Kuya Adam also explained the difference between stalactites and stalagmites and how these are formed.
 We also saw fruit bats and the holes they make in the ceilings.
 I think I’m missing something here.
 How are they drilling/punching these holes?

 We only explored Levels 1 and 2 of the cave.

 Levels 3-5 are open during summer and are more difficult, with some parts requiring the guest to crawl and such.
 Levels 6-7 are permanently inaccessible, from when the tunnels were bombed by Japanese soldiers.
 Once upon a time though, one can go through this tunnels and travel for 9 days to go to Montalban, Rizal!
 What an underground adventure that must be like.